ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review the fixture setup in all test files and ensure consistency.
    - Status: To be investigated.

-## Next Steps
+## Implemented Changes

 1. MockClaudeClient Implementation Update:
-   - Review and implement missing methods in MockClaudeClient (e.g., `set_rate_limit`, `set_error_mode`, `set_response`).
+   - Added missing methods: `set_response`, `set_rate_limit`, `set_error_mode`, and `set_latency`.
-   - Ensure all methods are properly implemented as coroutines (async methods).
-   - Implement proper error handling and logging in MockClaudeClient.
+   - Implemented proper error handling and logging in MockClaudeClient.
+   - Updated all methods to be coroutines (async methods).

 2. Response Generation Improvement:
-   - Update the response generation logic in MockClaudeClient to more accurately simulate Claude API responses.
+   - Updated the response generation logic in MockClaudeClient to more accurately simulate Claude API responses.
-   - Implement context-aware responses for multi-turn conversations and system messages.
+   - Implemented context-aware responses for multi-turn conversations and system messages.

+3. Logging Enhancement:
+   - Implemented more detailed logging throughout the MockClaudeClient to aid in debugging.

+## Next Steps

+1. Test Execution and Verification:
+   - Run the full test suite to identify any improvements or regressions after the implemented changes.
+   - Analyze the results and update the problem description and hypotheses accordingly.

-3. Asynchronous Code Review:
+2. Asynchronous Code Review:
    - Systematically review all test files and the MockClaudeClient to ensure proper use of async/await.
    - Update any synchronous code to properly handle asynchronous operations.

-4. Test Case Alignment:
+3. Test Case Alignment:
    - Review all test cases and update them to match the expected behavior of the Claude API and MockClaudeClient.
    - Ensure test cases are using the correct methods and assertions for asynchronous code.

-5. Fixture Consistency Check:
+4. Fixture Consistency Check:
    - Review the `claude_client` fixture across all test files and ensure it's consistently implemented and used.

-6. Logging Enhancement:
-   - Implement more detailed logging throughout the MockClaudeClient and test files to aid in debugging.

-7. Test Execution and Iteration:
-   - After each significant change, run the full test suite to identify any improvements or regressions.
+5. Continuous Improvement:
-   - Iterate on the changes, focusing on the most critical failures first.
+   - Iterate on the changes, focusing on any remaining failures or new issues that arise.
+   - Continue to enhance logging and error handling as needed.

-We will proceed with these steps, starting with the MockClaudeClient implementation update, as this seems to be the most pressing issue affecting a large number of tests.
+We will proceed with these steps, starting with running the full test suite to verify the implemented changes and identify any remaining issues.
 # Test Problem Analysis and Progress

 ## Problem Description